Kitware/npm-dep/README.md

 # Introduction

-**npm-dep** provides a more flexible mechanism to install dependencies than the standard behavior of NPM.
+**npm-dep** provides a way to cache your tools dependencies on your file system so you don't need to re-download them again while allowing to share them between projects.
+Moreover, why should you mix your development tools into your code dependencies.

 Currently NPM install all the dependencies from **dependencies** and **devDependencies** inside your